hvitoi/tech-docs/data/big-data/kafka/properties/properties.md

   - Transaction guarantees no duplicity of a batch (all or none)
   - `transactional.id`: guarantee that transactions using the same transactional.id have been completed prior to starting any new transaction.
 Each instance has its own transactional id!
   - `transaction.timeout.ms`: max time to wait for a transaction status update from the producer before aborting it
-- **Idempotence**
-  - Idempotence guarantees no duplicity of a single message (send many and they can be saved by parts)
-  - `enable.idempotence`: Assure that no packages are sent twice (duplicated).
-E.g., the acknowledgement has been lost and the producer sent it again.
-False by default
-  - True idempotence sets automatically retries=max_int,max.in.flight.requests=5,acks=all
-  - Even know inflight requests is 5 it keeps ordered messages!

 ## Consumer configs

 - Consumer configuration is placed at _config/consumer.properties_

 - **General**
-  - `group.id`: consumer group
   - `allow.auto.create.topics`: try to create topic if trying to consuming from a inexistent topic. auto.create.topics.enable must be set true the server
-- **Deserializer**
-  - `key.deserializer`: Deserializer class for the key
-  - `value.deserializer`: Serializer class for the value.
-Respects the data format defined by the producer
 - **Commit**
   - `enable.auto.commit`: Automatically commit offset or not
   - `auto.commit.interval.ms`: Commit interval case enable.auto.commit=true.
 Defaults to 5s